NateWr/restaurant-reservations/readme.md

 12. Access a short guide from your Plugins list to help you get started quickly.

 ## Changelog

+#### 1.7.4 (2017-03-21)
+* Fix: Wrong time restrictions for day one month in advance.
+See #102
+* Add: Disable button when submitted to prevent duplicate submissions
+* Add: Polish translation. h/t Wojciech Sadowski

 #### 1.7.3 (2017-03-02)
 * Fix: Apply late bookings restrictions more than 1 day to date picker